 So this vacuum really isn’t filter-less as Dyson claims.
 The high price point makes it hard to rank this any higher.

 Many have tried but failed to deliver.
-There are two models that come close (both are manufactured by Hoover) and will work great for people looking for a spot cleaning tool to clean high traffic areas.
+Hoover has made two products that will work for people looking for a high traffic cleaning tool.

-Thanks to the two 20-volt lithium ion batteries, this cleaner will give you 50 minutes of run time from the two batteries combined which is more than enough for any spot cleaning task.
+Thanks to the two 20-volt lithium ion batteries this cleaner will give you 50 minutes of run time from the two batteries combined.
+This is more than enough for any spot cleaning task.

 In terms of cleaning performance, it has performed better than the DC44 on carpet…